SoyGema/contrib_schema/README.md

         Limitations : While the use of Bad words seem to indicate toxicity, language without such words can still be toxic.

     2. Blocklisting [3]().
 Block undesirable words , preventing them from being generated.
 Not necessarly toxic, but undesirable context dependent.
-       Note that Blocklisting technique can come together with others as well
+       Note that Blocklisting technique can come together with others as well.

+    3. Focus: Focus the generation in certain topic or character instead of another. (example : focus in the duck, not in former president?).

 #### Hints about the impact of the class

   * Two mental models for designing examples
       1. Toxicity in Context .Design an example in which a certain word in certain context can be considered a bad word.
+Maybe not useful as this is thought for words and not exactly sequences.
       2. Detoxifying Generations.
 Take examples from research in REALTOXICITYPROMPTS [4](https://aclanthology.org/2020.findings-emnlp.301.pdf) and detoxify them.
+      3. Avoiding certain sequences.
+For examples, missatributed quotes to historical characters that have been incorrectly missatributed.
+      4. According to docs aboiding repetitive results in [default model configuration](https://huggingface.co/docs/transformers/v4.30.0/generation_strategies#default-text-generation-configuration)

 #### Class Analysis
   * Class Description.
 Find [NoBadWordsLogitsProccesor](https://github.com/huggingface/transformers/blob/f1732e1374a082bf8e43bd0e4aa8a2da21a32a21/src/transformers/generation/logits_process.py#L725)
+    Apparently enforces that specified sequences will never be selected.

   * Arguments
     * bad_words_ids .
 List of list of token ids that are not allowed to be generated.